TWA-AFS-202310/ExpenseRecord/README.md

 GIVEN page with some data,
 WHEN user clicks delete button next to expense,
 THEN the page no longer shows the deleted expense.
+## Additional Fuctions:
+- Sort by columns
+    - data can be sort by description, type, amount, date
+    - both by asc and dsc
+- Search by input description
+- Reset Search
+- Update item
 ## Practice Requirement:
 - Git commit with baby steps
 - Follow commit specifications https://www.conventionalcommits.org/en/v1.0.0/